apache/incubator-heron/vagrant/README.md

-# Vagrant image for running Heron examples
+# Vagrant image for running and testing Heron topologies

 ## Overview

-With the help of this image one should be able to test their topologies on Heron.
+With the help of this image one should be able to run and test their topologies (including Kafka-based ones) on Heron.

 ## Prerequisites

-There are two requirements for a host machine.
+There is a single requirement for the host machine.
 Please refer to official docs for installation instructions:

 - [Vagrant](http://vagrantup.com) - required for running cluster VMs